 In fact, Amazon recently came under fire for antitrust investigations in Europe.
-Whether it’s legal or not, you vs. Amazon is not a battle you’re going to win.
+Whether it’s legal or not, you vs. Amazon is not a battle you’re likely going to win.

 6. Build a Brand

-Amazon has favored brands over resellers for a couple years now.
+Amazon has favored brands over resellers for a couple of years now.
 In fact, registered brand owners are eligible for special privileges with Amazon Brand Registry.

 Building a brand means researching your buyer persona(s), making relationships with influencers, developing a brand voice, etc. Don’t skimp on this step in the beginning.
 Having a well-defined brand statement will make your future marketing decisions a whole lot clearer.

 For example, our partners at 5Strands know exactly what their target audience expects of them.
-Their water test kit helps keep families’ pets and children safe from Blue Green Algae.
+Their water test kit helps keep families’ pets and children safe from Blue-Green Algae.
 Their brand loves animals, and that decision helps them optimize their product listings and photos!

 7. Use Amazon Marketing Services (AMS)